How to Start a Blog from Scratch and Make Money (6 Steps)

 Step 6.
 How to monetize new blog

-As written in the title of this blog post, the goal with this guide on how to start a blog from scratch and make money, is to show you several ways to monetize your new blog when starting a blogging business.
+As written in the title of this blog post, the goal of this guide on how to start a blog from scratch and make money is to show you several ways to monetize your new blog when starting a blogging business.

 Now, before even thinking about starting to monetize your blog, I would recommend that you have:

 - Designed your blog nicely